 Replacing an Individual Slate

 The easiest and cheapest bit of maintenance is replacing one or two damaged slates.
-The repair can cost as little as $50 or as much as a couple of hundred dollars, but rarely more.
+The repair can cost as little as $50 or as much as a couple of hundred dollars but rarely is it more.
 Broken slates should be replaced as soon as they are noticed to avoid spreading damage.

 Replacing Flashing on a Slate Roof

 One of the weak points on any slate roof is the flashing.
 Flashing is sheet metal that is used for waterproofing areas prone to gathering water or leaking.
 These include valleys and the areas around chimneys, vents, skylights, or other openings in the roof.
 Depending on the material used, flashing can last up to 75 years or as little as 15 to 20 years.
 In any case, this is usually less than the lifetime of the slate.
-So the flashing will have to be replaced before the rest of the roof.
+So it’s good to keep in mind that while slate lasts centuries, the flashing will have to be replaced before the rest of the roof.